-Seating is on a first-come-first-serve ba If you anticipate a lot of interest from peers in a particular topic or persona arrive early.
-Occasionally, a line will prior to entry time.
-When high-profi speakers come to Columbia GSAPI make an attempt to accommodate a seat GSAPP students before the ger public or students from other schools university.
-Have your Columbia ID ready these instances, and be prepared to arrive early and spend a bit of time in line-this will typically begin at the ramp leading to the back doors of Wood Auditorium, and wind up the stairs from Brownies Café to Faverweather Hall.
-(Due to safety restrictions, the line may not wind through Brownies Café.)
+Seating is on a first-come-first-serve basis.
+If you anticipate a lot of interest from your peers in a particular topic or personality, arrive early.
+Occasionally, a line will form prior to entry time.
+When high-profile speakers come to Columbia GSAPP, we make an attempt to accommodate and seat GSAPP students before the general public or students from other schools at th university.
+Have your Columbia ID ready for these instances, and be prepared to arrive early and spend a bit of time in line-this will typically begin at the ramp leading to the back doors of Wood Auditorium, and wind up the stairs from Wallabout Cafe to Fayerweather Hall.